broeker/jumpsuit/src/pages/index.md

   title: ''
 mainbody:
   content: >-
-    This change is not about any one technology or JavaScript framework.[^2] Instead it is a fundamental shift in how we think and build (thanks largely to the tools and infrastructure we now have available.)
+    The world you are about to enter is not about any one technology or JavaScript framework or cool new kid on the block.\[^2]  Instead it is a fundamental shift in how we think and build.
 Today we can build faster and smarter websites that are less costly to build, easier to maintain and secure, and infinitely more flexible than our current status quo.
-We have officially entered the era of JavaScript, managed services, microservices, the headless CMS, and the [content mesh](https://www.gatsbyjs.org/blog/2018-10-04-journey-to-the-content-mesh/).
+We have officially entered the era of JavaScript, managed services, microservices, the headless CMS, and the [content
+    mesh](https://www.gatsbyjs.org/blog/2018-10-04-journey-to-the-content-mesh/).
     It is going to be AWESOME.
   heading: Zoom zoom.